Staff Employment UPPS No. 04.04.03

-Thus, if an account manager wishes to require or prefer a college degree in a posting or use a pre-employment test result as selection criteria, the account manager must validate these requirements by using one of the following validation processes as appropriate prior to posting or use of a pre-employment test.
+Thus, if a hiring manager wishes to require or prefer a college degree in a posting or use a pre-employment test result as selection criteria, the hiring manager must validate these requirements by using one of the following validation processes, as appropriate, prior to posting or use of a pre-employment test:

 b.
 Alternative Degree Validation Process – There are some jobs that, by their nature, or because of governmental regulations, require substantial educational preparation and advanced credentials.
 In these cases, the university accepts the possession of a college degree as a valid job qualification.
 Examples include attorneys, engineers, physicians, psychologists, counselors, pharmacists, and librarians.
 The university has some jobs in these occupational fields, and a specified degree requirement for these jobs is acceptable without having to complete the degree validation process as provided in a. above.